meetagee/Nadeshiko/README.md

     - fake:      Changes the bot's name and avatar to the same as the one mentioned
 2. Meme:
     - memedog:   Replaces the dog's face with mentioned user's avatar
-    - memestep:  Steps on mentioned user's face
+    - memestep:  Replaces the * with mentioned user's face
 3. Music:
     - join:      Joins a voice channel
     - leave:     Clears the queue and leaves the voice channel